Law Offices of Osas Iyamu, LLC.

 President Trump attempts to terminate the DACA program.

 Recent Changes to DACA - Is there Hope for DREAMERS?On January 20, 2017, President Trump was sworn into office as the United States’ new President.
 In September 2017, his Administration announced its intention to terminate the DACA program on March 5, 2018.
-The move was swiftly challenged in various federal courts by supporters of DACA.
+Supporters of DACA swiftly challenged the move in federal courts.
 Due to several court orders rulings against the Trump administration, the DHS, through U.S Citizenship & Immigration Services USCIS, was compelled to continue processing DACA renewal applications, including EADs, but refused new initial DACA & EAD applications.
 It also discontinued accepting advance parole travel documents from DACA recipients.

 U.S. Supreme Court Decision on the DACA Program.

 Supreme Court Decision on DACAIn June 2020, the U.S. Supreme Court held that the Trump Administration did not follow the proper administrative procedures in its termination of the DACA program.
-The justices said the administration failed to give an adequate justification for terminating the Deferred Action for Childhood Arrivals (DACA) program, as required by federal law.
-Although the Court held that the decision to terminate DACA was arbitrary and capricious, the ruling made it clear that the Trump Administration can rescind the program so long it follows the proper administrative procedures.
+The justices stated that the administration failed to provide an adequate justification for terminating the DACA program.
+Federal law requires this justification.
+Although the Court held that terminating DACA was arbitrary and capricious, the ruling clarified something important.
+It stated that the Trump Administration can rescind the program if it follows proper administrative procedures.

 DHS reconsiders the DACA Program.